 “I relocated to another state over 400 miles away.
 Will I be able to get an FHA loan even though I still own my first home?”

-Unfortunately there’s no one single answer to a question like this.
-Aside from FHA loan rules, a borrowers credit rating, loan repayment history, and debt-to-income ratio may all play a part in whether a lender is able to approve or deny an FHA loan.
+There’s no one single answer to a question like this.
+Aside from FHA loan rules, a borrower’s credit rating, loan repayment history, and debt-to-income ratio may all play a part in whether a lender is able to approve or deny an FHA loan.

 In cases like these, one of the most important factors would be (all other considerations aside) focused on the borrower’s debt-to-income ratio.
 With an existing mortgage payment, will the borrower be able to afford the new mortgage?